Dec 27, 2025

 The Find: Bypass modern plastic and head straight to the vintage market.
 Search for 1970s or 80s Napier, Monet, or Trifari.
 Look for heavy gold-plated collars, substantial "door-knocker" pendants, or thick herringbone chains that sit flat against the skin.

-How to Wear It: Treat these pieces like armor rather than decoration.
-A heavy vintage Napier gold collar worn over a black cashmere turtleneck is the ultimate high-low mix.
-It bridges the gap between a fleeting trend and a forever piece.
+How to Wear It: Think of these as armor, not decoration.
+A heavy vintage Napier gold collar over a black cashmere turtleneck is the move.
+It's the ultimate high-low mix because it doesn't feel trendy.
+It feels permanent.

 Founder's Note: I love buying vintage Napier and Monet jewelry online (sites like Ebay and Poshmark are great for this).
 I've picked up a half dozen pieces this year, all at a reasonable price.